wasdee/kunchai/README.md

 1. Could we communicate with windows language service using Python?
 Yes, pls try <https://github.com/EasyIME/PIME> It looks mature and updated.

 1. How to Install Python Exe?
+Best exp is here. <https://github.com/timmo001/system-bridge>
 2. What is the good enough way to translate a set of English char to Thai pharse?
 3. Are there any karaoke database that we can use?
 Nope.
 But, we can use `pythainlp` to build our own dataset.

-4. Could we build an AI model to do this?
+1. Could we build an AI model to do this?
 Maybe, but that is beyond my knowledge.